 about how old your kids need to be for the ultimate holiday to Africa?

-This is a question we get asked often when parents are considering international holidays with their kids!
-Our own children, now aged six and three, have been holidaying in Africa their whole lives – after all, it’s been 10 years since we launched Encompass Africa and we’ve taken them there at least once a year since they were born.
-We’re heading off on our annual family expedition soon and, as usual, the kids can’t wait.
+Every family we work with has asked the question for good reason – we want our children safe and having fun.
+The great news is there really is no limit.
+Our own children, now aged six and three, have been holidaying in Africa their whole lives – after all, it’s been 10 years since we launched Encompass Africa and we’ve taken them once a year at a minimum since birth.

-Are you asking because you want to know if your children will ‘remember’ their African safari?
+Do you want your children to clearly ‘remember’ their African safari?

 Psychologically speaking, according to research we have read over the years, memories of holidays are retained – on average – from the age of four.
 But knowing that some children can remember things from a much earlier age, we opted to take our children to Africa from day one (well, almost!).
-Kids that go to Africa at a very young age also tend to become aware of the fact that we really do live in “The Lucky Country” here in Australia, and realise that not everyone lives like they do ‘back home’.
+Kids that go to Africa at a very young age also tend to become more socially aware and empathetic to people who are less fortunate than they are.
+We have certainly seen this in our children.

 We’re obviously biased, but in our humble opinion any list of the best international holiday destinations for kids should include Africa.
 And it shouldn’t just be on the list – thanks to the huge personal rewards and big life lessons it offers, Africa should be right at the top!